Kotlin/swift-export-sample/README.md

 # Kotlin Swift Export Sample

 This project demonstrates how to export Kotlin code as native Swift modules using JetBrains' Kotlin Multiplatform.
-The sample consists of three modules: `:shared`, `:module-a`, and `:module-b`, and showcases how to configure the DSL to export these Kotlin modules into Swift with custom configurations.
+The sample consists of three modules: `:shared`, `:module-a`, and `:module-b`, showcasing how to configure the DSL to export these Kotlin modules into Swift with custom configurations.

 ## Project Structure